Arithmetics of homogeneous spaces over $p$-adic function fields: Introduction

 \subsection{Statement of the main results}

 Here are the main results of the article.

-\begin{customthm} [Theorem \ref{thmHasse}] Let $K$ be the function field of a smooth projective geometrically integral curve $\Omega$ over a $p$-adic field, $X$ a $K$-homogeneous space of $\SL_n$ whose geometric stabilizer is an extension of a group of multiplicative type by a unipotent group.
+\begin{customthm} [Theorems \ref{thm:Hasse} and \ref{thm:HasseModified}] Let $K$ be the function field of a smooth projective geometrically integral curve $\Omega$ over a $p$-adic field, $X$ a homogeneous space of $\SL_{n,K}$ whose geometric stabilizers are extensions of a group of multiplicative type by a unipotent group.
 Then the unramified first obstruction to the local-global principle for $X$ (that is, the obstruction relative to the subgroup of $\H^3(K(X),\Qbb/\Zbb(2))$ consisting of elements unramified over $K$ and whose restriction to $\H^3(K_v(X),\Qbb/\Zbb(2))$ comes from $\H^3(K_v,\Qbb/\Zbb(2))$ for all closed points $v \in \Omega$) is the only one. \end{customthm}

-\begin{customthm} [Theorem \ref{thmWA}] Let $K$ be the function field of a smooth projective geometrically integral curve $\Omega$ over a $p$-adic field, $X$ a $K$-homogeneous space of $\SL_n$ whose geometric stabilizer is an extension of a group of multiplicative type by a unipotent group.
+\begin{customthm} [Theorems \ref{thm:Weak} and \ref{thm:WeakModified}] Let $K$ be the function field of a smooth projective geometrically integral curve $\Omega$ over a $p$-adic field, $X$ a homogeneous space of $\SL_{n,K}$ whose geometric stabilizers are extensions of a group of multiplicative type by a unipotent group.
 Assume that $X(K) \neq \varnothing$.
-Then the reciprocity obstruction to weak approximation for $X$ (that is, the obstruction relative to the subgroup of $\H^3(K(X),\Qbb/\Zbb(2))$ consisting of elements unramified over $K$) is the only one. \end{customthm} \begin{remk} In fact, in Theorem \ref{customthmWA}, the defects to weak approximation for $X$ can be explained by the unramified elements whose restriction to $\H^3(K_v(X),\Qbb/\Zbb(2))$ comes from $\H^3(K_v,\Qbb/\Zbb(2))$ for all but finitely many closed points $v \in \Omega$. \end{remk}
+Then the reciprocity obstruction to weak approximation for $X$, relative to the subgroup of $\H^3(K(X),\Qbb/\Zbb(2))$ consisting of elements unramified over $K$ and whose restriction to $\H^3(K_v(X),\Qbb/\Zbb(2))$ comes from $\H^3(K_v,\Qbb/\Zbb(2))$ for all but finitely many closed points $v \in \Omega$, is the only one. \end{customthm}

+Using Theorem \ref{customthm:Weak}, we also give a positive answer to the abelian case of the inverse Galois problem over $p$-adic function fields (see Corollary \ref{cor:InverseGalois}).